 members place safety and security at the core of their operations.
 We demonstrate their commitment to safety and security through

-Responsible Care® our industry’s world-class environmental, health, safety, and security performance initiative.
-Responsible Care pushes companies to go beyond existing regulatory requirements to enhance their EHSS performance.
-And the program has delivered results—companies have reduced safety incidents by 53 percent since 1995 and have achieved a worker safety rate more than five times better than the entire U.S. manufacturing sector as a whole.
+Responsible Care® our industry’s world-class environmental, health, safety and security performance initiative.
+And the Responsible Care program, which pushes companies to go beyond existing regulatory requirements, has delivered results—companies have reduced safety incidents by 53 percent since 1995 and have achieved a worker safety rate more than five times better than the entire U.S. manufacturing sector as a whole.

 We have worked with other industry organizations to advise the interagency Working Group to pursue options that will improve coordination between agencies, information sharing and emergency planning.
 We are glad to see that the Working Group is making solid progress in these key areas and remains focused on the fundamental issues that the EO was created to address.